Computationally Efficient Neural Receivers via Axial Self-Attention: Axial Attention Architecture for Neural Receiver Design

 \section{Axial Attention Architecture for Neural Receiver Design}

-In this section, we introduce the axial attention transformer-based neural receiver, which processes a resource grid of \(T\) OFDM symbols and \(F\) subcarriers to predict log-likelihood ratios \(\hat{L}\).
-This is shown in Fig.~\ref{fig:axial_nrx}.
-The input \gls{RG}, of size \(T \times F\), is crucial for capturing long-range dependencies in both time and frequency dimensions, making scalability with respect to the input size an important factor in achieving excellent performance.

-To assess computational efficiency and scalability, we compare the axial attention architecture with a global self-attention based neural receiver.
-Both designs share the same end-to-end structure, shown in Fig.~\ref{fig:axial_nrx}, comprising a 2D convolutional input projection, 2D learned positional encoding, six transformer blocks, and a 2D convolutional output projection. \emph{The difference lies solely in the attention mechanism within the transformer blocks.} In the following subsections, we outline each module and analyze the computational complexity of both approaches.
+This section focuses on the proposed axial attention transformer based neural receiver.
+It is designed to efficiently process a \gls{RG} of \(T\) OFDM symbols and \(F\) subcarriers to predict \glspl{LLR} \(\hat{L}\).
+As shown in Fig.~\ref{fig:axial_nrx}, the architecture comprises a \gls{2D} convolutional input projection, learned positional encoding, a stack of six transformer blocks, and a \gls{2D} convolutional output projection.
+In the following subsections, we elaborate on the specific components of the proposed architecture, and analyze their complexity.